litesql/ha/README.md

 - You can write to any server
 - Uses embedded or external NATS JetStream cluster
 - NATS JetStream guarantees "at-least-once" message delivery
-- All operations are idempotent
+- All DML (INSERT, UPDATE, DELETE) operations are idempotent
 - Last writer wins
+- DDL commands are replicated (since v0.0.7)

 ### CDC message format